kaivalyameduri/Java-Review/README.md

- This includes a JUnit test class.
+ This includes a JUnit test class and a Java Review class.